 A partial bathroom renovation lets Sydney homeowners refresh fittings, finishes, and fixtures without removing tiles, moving plumbing, or rebuilding the room.
-You can typically update vanities, tapware, mirrors, lighting, paint, and accessories for a fraction of a full renovation cost.
+We typically update vanities, tapware, mirrors, lighting, paint, and accessories for a fraction of a full renovation cost.

 For owner-occupiers and investors, knowing what to update and what to leave alone protects your budget and prevents avoidable structural work or compliance triggers down the line.